-- A = remuneration proxy as determined in relation to the year of assessment. - B = R 75 000 (R 73 650) (subject to certain exclusions).

-C = 17. or
+- A = remuneration proxy as determined in relation to the year of assessment. - B = R 75 750 (R 75 000) (subject to certain exclusions). - C = 17, or - If the accommodation consists of a house, flat or apartment consisting of at least 4 rooms, then:

-- If the accommodation consists of a house, flat or apartment consisting of at least 4 rooms, then: - = 18 if unfurnished and power or fuel is supplied by the employer, or furnished and no power or fuel is supplied by the employer. - = 19 if furnished and power or fuel is supplied by the employer. - D = the number of completed months in the year of assessment during which the employee is entitled to the accommodation.
+- 18 if unfurnished and power or fuel is supplied by the employer, or furnished and no power or fuel is supplied by the employer. - 19 if furnished and power or fuel is supplied by the employer. - D = the number of completed months during the year of assessment during which the employee was entitled to the accommodation.